-With death tolls climbed to 2,130, the new form of coronavirus which is called Novel Coronavirus (2019-nCov) has now been identified as a more deadly virus than its siblings SARS-CoV which infected over 8,000 people and MERS-CoV which has caused death to 850 lives since 2012.
+With death tolls keep climbing, the new form of coronavirus which is called COVID-19 has now been identified as a more deadly virus than its siblings SARS-CoV which infected over 8,000 people and MERS-CoV which has caused death to 850 lives since 2012.

 In response to the spiralling public health crisis, many cities in China are locked down and people are being isolated.
 The outbreak is also predicted to have an impact on the global and local economic losses, as more countries are enacting travel and trade restrictions.
 In 2003, the losses from SARS outbreak totalled $40 billion and the world’s gross domestic product suffered a 0.1 percent hit.
 That said, there is a chance that the current outbreak will bring the same losses.